Review Raja

 Davis Courneyea, better known by his alias Review Raja, is a Canadian film critic, who reviews Indian films from the Tamil film industry.
 He became popular through his YouTube channel "ReviewRaja", where his team regularly posts film reviews in the English language combined with satirical film sequences of the Tamil film in question.
 His production team consists of college friends and colleagues.
 Among them are two Tamils, Rajeev Kugan and Arjun Mano, who introduced him to Tamil cinema.
 As the popularity of Review Raja grew, he got offers from the Tamil film and television industry.
 However, Review Raja targets mainly non-Tamil audiences as his often repeated motive is "bringing Tamil cinema to the world."

 Biography

 Personal life

 Review Raja's real name is Davis Courneyea.
 He was born in the small town of Tweed, Ontario, in Canada and grew up in Belleville.
 He graduated 2011 in retail management at Ryerson University.
 He lives in Toronto working as an IT consultant.
-Both parents live in Ontario and he has a older sister.
+Both parents live in Ontario and he has an older sister.
 His father is an entrepreneur, who has been frequently traveling to India since 1991.